iltommi/qdb-documentation/source/api/c.rst

     :type prefix: const char *
     :param results: A pointer to an array of results to be freed with :c:func:`qdb_free_results`
     :type results: const char **
-    :param results_count: A pointer to a size_t that will received the number of results
+    :param results_count: A pointer to a size_t that will receive the number of results
     :type results_count: size_t *

     :returns: An error code of type :c:type:`qdb_error_t`